Skip to main content

 Sets: 2 to 3

 This exercise hits all three muscles in the deltoid and works on rotational movement through the press portion of the lift.
 It helps increase shoulder stability, hitting the inside shoulder muscles at the bottom of the lift.
-Feel free to pick up some of the heavier weights you have lying around your home gym for this one.
+This is one of the best shoulder workouts for using the heavier weights you have lying around your home gym.

 Start with a dumbbell in each hand, feet hip-distance apart, keeping your back straight and core activated.
 Hold the weights at the shoulders with your palms facing the body.
 Start by taking the elbows out wider, rotating the wrists so the palms face forward as you bring the weights straight up overhead, and then move back down through it.